 The photographs in Prehistory are created as a kind of collaboration between mother and child.
 I work with my toddler son’s drawings, which at this point are more exercises in markmaking than drawings.
-I cut them out in minute detail, and photograph these small ephemeral sculptures; the arcs and shadows they cast.
-Within the process there is an oscillation between 2-dimensions and 3-dimensions, and the tension of preservation, destruction, and reconstruction.
+I meticulously cut his scribbled marks out of the paper, and photograph the ephemeral sculptures that emerge.
+Within the process there is an oscillation between 2-dimensions and 3-dimensions, and the tension between preservation, destruction, and reconstruction.
 The resulting works explore a young child’s pre-representational markmaking, still firmly rooted in abstraction and driven by his kinetic urges.
-At the same time, these black & white photographs also portray an artist clawing her way back to her creative practice after the hiatus of early motherhood.
+At the same time, these black & white photographs portray an artist clawing her way back to her creative practice after the hiatus of early motherhood.

 The final output is pigment printing on rag paper, with a quality that belies its photographic origin; in person these prints evoke printmaking, drawing, or other forms of work on paper.